recent posts

 print(f"Your API key is: {api_key}")

-If the variable does not exist, os.environ.get() returns None, avoiding potential crashes.
+If the variable does not exist, os.environ.get() returns None, preventing crashes.

 Setting Environment Variables